Q&A: Why Don't Lifestylers Accept Me with My New Girlfriend?

 As with any group of people that get to know each other, people tend to take sides, and it's normal to lose friends after a break-up.
 In this Q&A edition of SexBecause, Charlie and Arienne explain how they would handle it when a non-monogamous community seems less accepting when someone from a separated partnership brings in a new person.

-Q&A: Couples Contact My Wife on the DL.
+Q&A: My Husband is Sexting Someone Else.
 What Should I Do?

 Login